 The project is a proposal for an architectural infrastructure able to provide the path to Petra with spaces to rest, walk and have physical activity inside climately controlled areas.

-The design process consisted in the combination of topological optimization studies based on stresses analysis, defining the overall distribution of the project, and a 2.5D Reaction Diffusion (Grey Scott) system that were used to define the detailed spacial qualities of the overall formations.
-In particular more or less dense areas are defined accodingly to stresses intensity throughout the analysed volume.
+The design process consisted of a combination of topological optimization studies based on stresses analysis, defining the overall distribution of the project, and a 2.5D Reaction-Diffusion (Grey Scott) system that were used to define the detailed spatial qualities of the overall formations.
+In particular, more or less dense areas are defined accordingly to stress intensity throughout the analysed volume.

 students: Tala Fasheh, Mohammad Al-Majed, Adeen Ghaith, Hashem Joucka, Sounia Al Nimiri, Suha Hasan, Morad Alzaghal.

 The project is a proposal for an observation platform on the top of one of the many rock formations present inside the Jordanian desert.
-Starting from the observation of rock formations, the project aim to engage erosion processes as an active phenomenon to articulate project qualities both performatively (water collection) and aesthetically (definition of controlled surface erosion patterns).
-The platform main articulation was defined exlopring many different spatial articulations and continuously verifing thier capacity of create selfsupporting structures through the use of the Millipede plug-in for Grasshopper.
-Multi-agent based strategies was then utilized to define surface patterns capable to intentionally drive the structure erosion during time and at the same time to act as water/moisture collection strategy.
+Starting from the observation of rock formations, the project aims to engage erosion processes as an active phenomenon to articulate project qualities both performatively (water collection) and aesthetically (definition of controlled surface erosion patterns).
+The platform main articulation was defined by exploring many different spatial articulations and continuously verifying their capacity to create self-supporting structures through the use of the Millipede plug-in for Grasshopper.
+Multi-agent based strategies were then utilized to define surface patterns capable to intentionally drive the structure erosion during the time and at the same time to act as a water/moisture collection strategy.

 .
 Acknowledgments thanks to Riyad Joucka for inviting us to the workshop and for organizing such a great event, thanks Ursula Frick and Thomas Grabner (UTO) for being such a great partners in tutoring the Visiting School, thanks to all the students for all the hard work in finishing the projects in time and fabricate the models, thanks to Christopher Pierce the overall organization, support and encouragement.

 .
-Exposition in Amman the visiting school projects has been presented in the occasion of the exposition TRENDSETTING IV: ARCHITECT AS DESIGNER , at Nabad Gallery in Amman from 9th December to 29th January 2014
+Exhibition in Amman the visiting school projects has been presented in the occasion of the exhibition TRENDSETTING IV: ARCHITECT AS DESIGNER , at Nabad Gallery in Amman from 9th December to 29th January 2014